Country Profile: Hungary

 Environment

-Hungary faces environmental challenges including air and soil pollution, primarily from industrial and agricultural activities.
-The country actively participates in various international environmental agreements to mitigate these issues.
+Hungary faces environmental challenges including air and soil pollution, as well as water pollution resulting from industrial activities.
+The country is a signatory to various international environmental agreements aimed at addressing these issues.

 Transportation